2014 Ukrainian Air Force Ilyushin Il-76 shootdown: Attack

 The aircraft was carrying military equipment and 40 troops, as well as a crew of nine.
 It was coming in to land at Luhansk International Airport when it came under anti-aircraft fire.
 According to the Ukrainian Ministry of Defence, a heavy machine gun had been used to fire upon the aircraft.
 According to the Ukrainian Prosecutor's Office, the aircraft was brought down by man-portable air-defense system equipment.
-It subsequently crashed at 00:51 local time (21:51 on 13 June, UTC); all 49 people on board died.
+It subsequently crashed at 00:51 local time (21:51 on 13 June, UTC) near the village of Krasne; all 49 people on board died.
 The Ukrainian Ministry of Defence blamed the pro-Russian separatists for the loss of the aircraft and troops.
 The aircraft was reported to have been carrying 40 paratroopers of the 25th Separate Dnipropetrovsk Airborne Brigade in addition to its crew.

-A military analyst based in Kyiv reported that two empty launch tubes for Igla missiles had been found near the Luhansk airport.
+A military analyst based in Kyiv reported that two empty launch tubes for Igla surface-to-air missiles (SAM) had been found near the Luhansk airport.
 Vladimir Inogorodsky, spokesman of the Donetsk People's Republic, confirmed that Igla missiles had been used.
-Separatists had said a week prior to the downing of the plane that they would not allow any more flights into the airport.
+The separatists had said a week prior to the downing of the plane that they would not allow any more flights into the airport.

 The incident was the worst loss suffered by the Ukrainian military in a single event since the pro-Russian conflict began in February 2014.
 It was also the fourth deadliest involving the Il-76 and the tenth deadliest aircrash in Ukraine.

 According to a Russian source, on 17 June the head of the Luhansk People's Republic (LPR) Valeriy Bolotov announced that investigators from the LPR were able to find neither armaments nor the body parts of soldiers at the crash site.
 Bolotov hypothesized that the plane was empty and was intended to transport the bodies of soldiers killed in action, while reaffirming that rebels had shot down the plane.

 On 7 October 2017, the Security Service of Ukraine claimed it had established the involvement of the Russian private military company Wagner Group in the downing of the Il-76.

-On June 14, 2019, on the fifth anniversary of the shootdown of the aircraft, the Security Service of Ukraine reported that its investigators established direct involvement of Russian Federation Armed Forces lieutenant general Yevgeny Nikiforov, who ordered Dmitry Utkin from "Wagner Group" to destroy the aircraft.
+On 14 June 2019, on the fifth anniversary of the shootdown of the aircraft, the Security Service of Ukraine reported that its investigators established direct involvement of Russian Federation Armed Forces lieutenant general Yevgeny Nikiforov, who ordered Dmitry Utkin from "Wagner Group" to destroy the aircraft.